• Skip to primary navigation

 Slices of chocolate chunk banana bread, are placed on a wooden board.
 Some chocolate chips, butter cubes, and a banana are also placed on the side of the board.

-Bananas: For a stronger banana flavor weigh them after peeling.
-If weighed with the peel, you'll have 30g to 50g less banana, but this won’t affect the texture.
+Bananas: Use very ripe bananas with black spots for the best sweetness.
+For a stronger banana flavor, weigh them after peeling.
+If you weigh with the peel, you'll have 30g to 50g less banana, but this won’t affect the texture.

 A slice of bread and a whole loaf have been placed on a black serving board.
 The bread has bits of chocolate in it.